paraka/c_advanced_course/README.md

-# c_advanced_course
+# C advanced topics
-Some advanced C features course
+Sometimes I am asked about some samples in different C advanced topics.
+This repository will contain those simple samples that I use for simple explanation about them.